homieiot/convention/convention.md

 As soon as a device starts to publish any Homie related topic, it MUST finish with all topics within a timeframe of 500ms.
-Controller can assume that not received topics within this timeframe are not set.
+Controllers should assume the default for topic values not received within this timeframe.

 ## Topology